 Recitations: Attendance at recitation is mandatory.
-During this time, problems will be worked through and uploaded to Canvas.
-Grades will be given for participation and completeness.
+During this time, problems will be worked through and uploaded to Canvas as a small group assignment.
+Corrections can be made individually to recitations for full credit before keys are posted.

-Quizzes: Quizzes will be given at the start of class, and they will be unannounced.
+Quizzes: Quizzes will be given at the start of class, and they will be announced only in-class, not on Canvas.
 The top five quiz grades will be kept and lower scores will be dropped.
 At least seven pop quizzes will be given over the course of the semester.